NicoleCarpenter/ruby-word-parser/README.md

 #Ruby Word Parser

-Ruby Word Parser is a command-line indexer application that finds the top 10 words across a collection of documents.
-The application returns the top words and the frequency in which each occurs:
+Ruby Word Parser is a command-line indexer application that finds the top words across a collection of documents.
+The application returns the most used words and the frequency in which each occurs:

 ```ruby
   WORD          |  FREQUENCY